NICMx/Jool/docs/en/intro-xlat.md

 3. MAP-T

 These, along with the different available address translation strategies, will be explained in the following sections.

-> (TODO mention this later) In their basic forms, SIIT only helps communicating nodes speaking different protocols, while NAT64 also helps with [IPv4 address exhaustion](https://en.wikipedia.org/wiki/IPv4_address_exhaustion) (at the cost of being more computationally expensive and generally hindering end-to-end transparency).

 ## SIIT (EAMT)